Rahulgandham/SkillHorizon-Internship/README.md

 - Host discovery and IP identification
 - Port and service scans with increasing depth
 - Directory brute-forcing and fingerprinting
-- Vulnerability checks and professional reporting[2]
+- Vulnerability checks and professional reporting

 ### Assignment 5: Automated Vulnerability Scanning